 What about other rules to flexibly withdraw money?
 Well, I’ve looked at a lot of rules with very unpleasant withdrawal time series.
 Notice that it’s numerically impossible to come up with a new flexibility rule that would look better than one of “my” rules at every horizon (at least for a given passive asset allocation).
 Sure, one can find a rule that would look better in year X, but that means that it has to look worse in year Y. You already see some of this “squeezing a balloon” business in the rules I presented: The inflation rule does a better job at not dropping too drastically during the early part of retirement, in contrast to the back to work guardrail scheme or a VPW where you drop the withdrawals substantially during the first half of retirement.
 But then in the second half of retirement, it’s reversed: you no longer need the side gig and VPW withdrawals recovered, but the inflation rule is still depressing withdrawals!
 Pick your poison!

 But just to be sure, I’ll be up for the challenge: If you can think of a better rule, let me know and I’ll include it here!
 We’re at close to 3,000+ words already and I got a lot more material.
-So, there will be a followup post to this one (likely next week) with several more flexibility myths to bust and reader suggestions for other rules.
-Stay tuned!!!
+So, there will be a followup post with several more flexibility myths to bust and reader suggestions for other rules!

 We hope you enjoyed today’s post.
 Looking forward to your feedback!
 Please see the other parts of this series: